Pair luminosity and cooling of newborn strange star: unpaired quarks: Discussion and conclusions

-We also considered the effects of neutrino trapping at high temperatures and found that simplified integral models, such as the ones presented by \citet{2004csqn.conf..399B,2021ApJ...922..214L} do not account for the sharp temperature gradient at the surface of quark star.
+We also considered the effects of neutrino trapping at high temperatures and found that simplified integral models, such as the ones presented bin\cite{2004csqn.conf..399B,2021ApJ...922..214L} do not account for the sharp temperature gradient at the surface of quark star.
 They fail to estimate the surface temperature and therefore cannot be used to obtain pair luminosity as a function of time.
 To our knowledge, detailed calculations of the dynamics of neutrinosphere inside a newborn strange star is not performed yet.
-We are developing a spherical Boltzmann code for neutrino transfer (\citep{2017rkt..book.....V}) in order to close this gap.
+We are developing a spherical Boltzmann code for neutrino transfer (\cite{2017rkt..book.....V}) in order to close this gap.
 Nevertheless, our toy model for neutrino transparent shell, described in section above, clearly shows that the conclusion obtained for the neutrino transparent case holds.

 Note, that a true QCD phase of strange quark matter is still uncertain.
+If color superconductivity takes place, it can increase thermal conductivity of quarks \cite{RevModPhys.80.1455}.

+Thermal conductivity in the two-color–flavor superconductor (2SC) phase was revised in \cite{PhysRevC.90.055205}.
+It was shown that at high temperatures quark-quark interactions do not contribute to the total thermal conductivity and electron-quark interactions become the main ones.
+The corresponding thermal conductivity $\kappa_e$ for $T=10^{11}$ K and $\mu_q=300$ MeV is of the order of $10^{21}$ erg/s/cm/K. Comparing the last value with the unpaired case studied in this paper $\kappa \simeq 10^{22}$ erg/s/cm/K we see that the strange star surface made of 2SC quarks can not preserve high temperature for a long time.

-If color superconductivity takes place, it can increase thermal conductivity of quarks \citep{RevModPhys.80.1455}.
-Thermal conductivity in the two-color–flavor superconductor (2SC) phase is similar to that of non-interacting quarks.
-The most interesting case is color-flavor-locked (CFL) phase, where thermal conductivity is much larger.
-Strange star in CFL phase does not contain electrons, but the surface electron layer appears, because of the number of massive quarks (s quarks) is reduced near the boundary relative to the number of massless quarks.
-In this case the structure of electrosphere differs significantly \citep{PhysRevD.70.067301}.
-We are planning to treat quark stars in CFL phase in the second paper of this series.
+According to \cite{PhysRevC.66.015802} thermal conductivity of the color-flavor-locked (CFL) phase can be of the order of $10^{33}$ erg/s/cm/K. Strange star in CFL phase does not contain electrons, but the surface electron layer can appear, because of the number of massive quarks (s quarks) is reduced near the boundary relative to the number of massless quarks.
+In this case the structure of electrosphere differs significantly \cite{PhysRevD.70.067301}.